-Neck and Shoulder Pain also includes a Special Bonus Section: Preventing Neck Pain, which illustrates that an ounce of prevention is worth a pound of cure.
-It explains how many everyday activities can contribute to, and encourage, neck and shoulder pain and provides tips for preventing these problems while you:
+Neck Pain: A troubleshooting guide to help you find relief also includes a Special Bonus Section: Preventing further neck pain, which illustrates that an ounce of prevention is worth a pound of cure.
+It explains how many everyday activities can contribute to, and encourage, neck pain and provides tips for preventing these problems while you:

 - Work at your desk or computer

 Our special report Neck Pain: A troubleshooting guide to help you relieve your pain can help you manage your discomfort, increase your mobility and prevent future flare-ups.
 Don’t let neck pain limit your lifestyle.